IonicDev/ionic-for-aws-java-sdk-s3/README.md

 #### Using the Library

-Using the library as a developer is documented in the `docs/content/` directories.
+Developer documentation for this library can be found at https://dev.ionic.com/integrations/aws-s3.
-The JAR for use here is produced in `ionics3/target/`, such as `ionics3/target/ionics3-0.7.2.jar`.
+The JAR for use here is produced in `./target/`, such as `./target/ionic-for-aws-java-sdk-s3-1.0.0.jar`.
 This JAR is thin, and needs the Ionic SDK and the AWS SDKs available during builds that use it.